bugs181/TimeGraph/README.md

+# Work in Progress

 # TimeGraph
 TimeGraph library for the [Gun TimeGraph bounty](https://gun.eco/docs/Bounty#-5k-reward-for-timegraph)

 # Info:
-This module goes a little further than the original TimeGraph library by giving users methods
-// to work with time-data, streamed to their normal gun operations.
+This module goes a little further than the original TimeGraph library by providing methods to work with time-data, streamed to normal gun operations.

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.